iltommi/qdb-documentation/source/api/rest.rst

 query_find
 ~~~~~~~~~~

-The below example fetched the aliases of all entries with tag 'tag'.
+The below example fetches the aliases of all entries with tag 'tag'.

 .. tabs::
     .. tab:: Input